DeSouzaSR/Book_Mathematical_Methods_using_Python/README.md

-# Book_Mathematical_Methods_using_Python
+# Mathematical Methods using Python

-Code repository for reading and studying the book Mathematical Methods using Python, authored by Vasilis Pagonis and Christopher W. Kulp.
+Code repository for reading and studying the book [Mathematical Methods using Python](https://www.amazon.com/Mathematical-Methods-Python-Vasilis-Pagonis/dp/1032278366), authored by Vasilis Pagonis and Christopher W. Kulp.